Monday, February 28, 2011

 Police Record Statistics:

 Daniel Edward Walker was the older brother by eighteen months of Edward D. “Rusty” Walker.
-He was my only sibling.
-The family called him “Danny” until he joined the Air Force and announced he was simply, “Dan.”
-A career military, non-commissioned officer in USAF, he served in Thailand as an air traffic controller during the Viet Nam war, and was stationed in other locations including Korea, Iceland and many bases stateside.
+That's me; he was my only sibling.
+My family and I called him “Danny” until he joined the Air Force and announced he was simply, “Dan.”
+A career military, non-commissioned officer in USAF, he served in Thailand as an air traffic controller during the Viet Nam war, bringing in helicopters, bombers, jets and bomber-jets from sorties in North and South Vietnam, Laos, and Cambodia, some hit, some on fire, low or out of fuel; he never lost a plane.
+He was stationed in other locations including Korea, Iceland and many bases stateside where he taught ATC.
 Dan realized his dream of being a family man, when he had his son, Michael Walker.
 Later, a daughter named Katie.
 Mike and Katie were grown up had their own families by the time Dan retired as master sergeant.
 Dan had begun yet another family with two daughters, Melissa and Kara, and with his wife Vicki, they all moved to Tucson, Arizona.
-There he used his managerial and operational project management skills from the Air Force to start a career as an operations manager.
+There he used his managerial and operational project management skills from the Air Force to start a new career as an operations manager.
 He had a generous salary working for a national seminar firm where he traveled to different states most of the week where he organized a set-up crew as well as being the announcer/master of ceremonies at seminar speaking engagements.

 The Father